ayhandasyuvarlar/node.js/readme.md

 #### Powerful Back-end: Node.js is written in C and C++, this speeds it up and adds features like network support.
 #### Multi-platform: Cross-platform support lets you build SaaS websites, desktop apps, and even mobile apps, all using Node.js.
 #### Sustainable: Node.js is an easy choice for developers as it can be managed as a single language with both front-end and back-end JavaScript.

+## Is Node.js a Programming Language?

+#### In one word: no.Node.js is not a programming language.
+Instead, it is a runtime environment used to run JavaScript outside of the browser.Node.js is not a framework (a platform for developing software applications).
+The Node.js runtime is built on a programming language (in this case JavaScript) and helps run the frameworks themselves.To summarize, Node.js is neither a programming language nor a framework; In short, node.js is a working environment.

+## Getting Started with Node.js
+#### Deciding where to start with Node.js can be overwhelming.
+Luckily, it's simple enough to set up and then you can run test runs for yourself.

+## How to Install Node.js

+### Download [Windows Installer](https://nodejs.org/en/#home-downloadhead) directly from nodejs.org website.